Hello World Guide

 npm run dev

-file in the directory and compile it with all the assets, including a source map.
-Ideally, making it easier to check for errors.
-After you've run npm run build
+This will build the package.json file in the directory and compile it with all the assets, including a source map.
+Ideally, this should make it easier to check for errors.
+After you've run npm run build and npm run dev, your default browser willl pop up and you should see:

-In the CLI use the command:
+1. In the CLI, use the command:

 npm install @firebolt-js/sdk